changh95/Study-Resources-Review/README.md

 5.**Briana's Bash Tutorial: How to Use the Command Line in Linux, Windows, and Mac**([Link](https://www.youtube.com/watch?v=BFMyUgF6I8Y)) :star::star::star::star::star:

->You just downloaded Ubuntu (or any linux system), and you need a very short-guide in how to work on the command line.
+>20 minutes long tutorail into bash command line.
+If you have just downloaded Ubuntu (or any linux system), and you need a very short-guide in how to work on the command line.
 This is the course!

 <details><summary>Expand</summary>
 <p>